aws/amazon-genomics-cli/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the Bug**

-[//]: #  (Please describe the behavior that you are seeing with as many details as possible including logs from AGC, Cloudwatch snippets and Cloudformation errors if relevant.)
+[//]: #  (Please describe the behavior that you are seeing with as many details as possible including logs from AGC, CloudWatch snippets and CloudFormation errors if relevant.)

 **Steps to Reproduce**